ermahoney/AmbulanceIQPMQP/README.md

 Other
 - Retrievable welfare – The patient’s likelihood of survival, based on a variety of factors such as blood loss, distance from EMS, etc.
 - Point of injury – location where the patient was injured

+Drones
+- Remotely piloted drone - drone piloted by a person from a control location that is not inside the drone
+- Autonomous drone - drone that is piloted by artificial intelligence that may reside in the drone